Improving Cross-App Sync between Google Photos & Android Gallery

 Google Photos generates an automated backup of all the photos in Android Gallery app.

-All the photos in Android's Gallery consists of mobile camera shots, mobile screenshots, downloaded images, photos received through social media such as Facebook, What's App, and such.
+All the photos in Android's Gallery consist of mobile camera shots, mobile screenshots, downloaded images, photos received through social media such as Facebook, What's App, and such.

 Here is a specific example that illustrates the problem: